chanakadrathnayaka/Java-version-manager/README.md

       3. jdk use 17.0
       ```
 2. `set <version>`
    Set the JDK to the given version.
 A new version will be permanently set up for the system.
 A confirmation is required to proceed.
+The old `~/.zshrc` will be backed up during the process.
 The default selection is `N`.
    You must have installed the versions that you are going to use.
 It is not necessary to type the whole version.
 Only type the first set of values.
       ex:
       ```